apache/unomi/extensions/weather-update/README.md

   -->

-Apache Unomi Unomi Weather Update
+Apache Unomi Weather Update
 =================================

-This sample plugin will retrieve the weather associated with the resolved location of the user (from his IP address)
+This extension will retrieve the weather associated with the resolved location of the user (from his IP address)

 ## Getting started